yutclubza/YutClubZa/Helium-Wiki.md

 * Connect your device to your PC via USB.
 * In the windowshade of your device, you will have a notification as to what mode you are connected in.
 Tap that notification.
 * You will be brought to the settings area where you can change the mode from MTP to PTP and back.

+### Kit-Kat SMS restore procedure

+In Kit-Kat, Google has made it that only the default SMS app can write changes to the SMS folder.
+So to restore messages, Helium has to make itself the default SMS application, write the changes and then switch the default app back.
+The correct procedure is to allow Helium to become the default SMS app.
+It will change itself back after restore.